2.25 CE Credits Available

 by Jason Buckles

-Even if few professionals love it, accurate diagnosis is a vital skill.
-Volume 2 of this series provides the opportunity to watch diagnostic interviews with clients struggling with adjustment, panic, generalized anxiety, and posttraumatic stress disorders—four of the more common diagnoses encountered in clinical practice.
-You’ll see two clinicians with contrasting styles conducting professional diagnostic interviews while navigating the intricacies of developing a therapeutic alliance.
+Even though some professionals debate DSM’s merits, obtaining an accurate diagnosis is a vital skill today.
+Volume 2 of The DSM-5 and Psychodiagnostic Interviewing, with TR Updates features diagnostic interviews with clients struggling with adjustment, panic, generalized anxiety, and posttraumatic stress disorders—four of the more common diagnoses encountered in clinical practice.
+You’ll see two clinicians with contrasting styles conducting professional diagnostic interviews while attending to the therapeutic alliance.

 What therapists are saying…